Travel Update: Planned Strike Action at Palma Airport over Easter

 Who is striking and when?
 Key dates at a glance

 The planned action involves the companies Groundforce and Menzies.
-Some strikes are scheduled for specific time slots, while others will last all day.

 Good to know: As Groundforce is only striking during certain hours, operations outside these windows on non-overlapping days are likely to continue as normal.

-Why is the strike taking place?
+Why is the action taking place?

 Will all airlines be affected?